danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 $ pip install tensorflow
 ```

-or the GPU version: (Usually you´ll require CUDA installed)
+Or the GPU version: (Usually you´ll require CUDA installed)

 ```
 $ pip install tensorflow-gpu
 ```

-Now we´ll use Anconda:
+Now we´ll install it using Anaconda:

 ```
 $ conda install tensorflow